Optimal bounds for the colored Tverberg problem: The Configuration Space/Test Map scheme

-Vre\'cica \& \v{Z}ivaljevi\'c achieve this for $(d,r,d;2r-1,\dots,2r-1)$ and prime $r$ by applying a Borsuk--Ulam type theorem to the action of the subgroup $\mathbb{Z}_r\subset\Sym_r$, which acts freely on the join of chessboard complexes if $r$ is a prime.
-However, they loose a factor of $2$ from the fact that the chessboard-complexes $\Delta_{r,t}$ of dimension $r-1$ are homologically $(r-2)$-connected only if $t\ge 2r-1$; compare \cite{BLZV}, \cite{Zie:chess}, and \cite{Sa-Wa}.
+\v{Z}ivaljevi\'c \& Vre\'cica in \cite{ZV-1} achieved this for $(d,r,d;2r-1,\dots,2r-1)$ and prime $r$ by applying a Borsuk--Ulam type theorem to the action of the cyclic subgroup $\mathbb{Z}_r\subset\Sym_r$, which acts freely on the join of chessboard complexes if $r$ is a prime.
+However, they lose a factor of $2$ from the fact that the chessboard complexes $\Delta_{r,t}$, for $r\leq t$, of dimension $r-1$ are homologically $(r-2)$-connected only if $t\ge 2r-1$; compare \cite{BLZV}, \cite{Zie:chess}, and \cite{Sa-Wa}.

 Our Theorem~\ref{thm:main} claims this for $(d,r,d+1;r-1,\ldots,r-1,1)$.
 To prove it, we will use relative equivariant obstruction theory, as presented by tom Dieck in \cite[Sect.~II.3]{Dieck87}.